Receiving and managing your funds

 In most cases, the entire amount of each grant will be transferred to an account at MIT for the MIT applicant and his or her department to manage directly.
 All grant-related allowable expenses should be covered directly by this account, including travel to MIT by the international colleague(s).
 In the case of the MIT-Imperial College London Seed Fund, only the MIT team's portion of the grant will be managed at MIT; the portion allocated to the team from Imperial College London will be managed there.

-Grantees are required to complete a short activity report at the end of the grant period.
-Any unused funds will be returned to MISTI GSF.
+Grantees are required to complete a final report at the end of the grant period.
+Please submit via this form.

 Awards may cover up to 75% of the US Department of State maximum per diem rate for the proposed travel abroad plus a reasonable estimate of the economy-class airfare.
 For instance, if the maximum per diem rate for Paris is $454, you may request up to $340 per day for a trip to Paris, plus economy-class airfare.
 For travel to MIT, applicants are eligible for up to $250 per day in expenses, plus economy-class airfare.